ARCHIVE

 Abstract

-The performance tests focused on the thermodynamic potential of VCM® on a stationary gas engine.
-Engine load was precisely controlled via intake valve timing instead of via the throttle.
-Substantial improvements in efficiency were measured: 0.65 %pts on a single-stage turbocharged (L64) unit and 1.5 %pts on an emulated two-stage turbocharged sta-tionary gas engine.
+The engine tests concentrated on thermodynamic potential investigations with VCM® on a stationary large gas engine.
+The power control was realized via variable intake valve timing instead of conventional throttle valve control, whereby significant improvements in efficiency were measured: 0.65 percentage points for the single-stage turbocharged L64 engine and 1.5 percentage points for an emulated two-stage turbocharged stationary gas engine.

-The results obtained led to the conclusion that VCM® technology is ready for use in high-speed engines in off-highway applications.
+The results obtained allow the conclusion that the VCM® technology is now ready for use on high-speed off-highway engines at any time.

 Tobias Ehrler*, Manuel Cech, Titus Tschalamoff, Martin Wild